86Box/docs/usage/manager.rst

 Search
 ^^^^^^

-The **search box** at the bottom of the machine list allows for filtering the machine list by any of the following criteria:
+The **search box** at the bottom of the machine list allows for filtering the list by any of the following criteria:

 * **Display name** and **folder name**.
 * Names of **hardware components** present in the machines, as displayed in the :ref:`details pane <usage/manager:Machine details>`.